GregReynaldi/text-summarization-indonesian/README.md

 A comprehensive deep learning project implementing both **abstractive** and **extractive** text summarization for Indonesian news articles using state-of-the-art transformer models.
 This project fine-tunes and evaluates multiple models including T5, EncoderDecoder, and BERT-based models on the Liputan6 news dataset.

+You can download the PDF File of Documentation on : https://drive.google.com/file/d/1HWoqitzmqGmkaxu38fJGPTzq2H3CQo6K/view?usp=drive_link

 ## 🎯 Overview

 This project implements comprehensive text summarization solutions for Indonesian news articles, covering both **abstractive** and **extractive** approaches: